- President Trump has repeatedly claimed that the post office is losing money on its deal with Amazon.

 But the post office is not funded by U.S. tax dollars.

 And when you look at the revenue breakdown, you can see that shipping and packages is actually one of the few categories that brought in more money than the previous year.
 While overall revenue fell $1.8 billion, shipping and packages saw a $2.1 billion increase in revenue.
 Meanwhile, first-class mail revenue was down around $1.8 billion.

 And the post office was in the red long before Amazon became such an online giant.
 The USPS began to lose money in the early 2000s with the internet's rise.
 But one of the post office's biggest revenue drainers has nothing to do with shipments, or the Internet.

 It's all about employee benefits.

-In a note to clients, Baird Equity Research said that any large customer, including Amazon, would actually help the post office subsidize its pension costs.
+In a note to clients on Tuesday, Baird Equity Research said that any large customer, including Amazon, would actually help the post office subsidize its pension costs.